 Let’s talk about careers in Medical Laboratories.
 Med Labs like Quest, LabCorp, and the thousands of others in the United States have been front and center of the news lately (for obvious reasons).
 Historically jobs existed in this field starting with Laboratory Technicians/Assistants, Clinical Laboratory Scientists (CLS), up to the Pathologist.
 Lab Assistants start at 0-1 years of training/education on average.
 Lab Techs start at 1-2yrs with an occasional AA degree.
 CLS average about 4yrs of training with a BS degree.
 Pathologists are required to have 4yrs of medical school and 3 to 7 years of internship/residency.
 That’s a lot of schooling the higher up the ladder you go.

-Let’s talk about the sweet spot for entry level Med Lab career seekers; Medical Laboratory Technicians or MLT for short.
+Let’s talk about the sweet spot for entry-level Med Lab career seekers; Medical Laboratory Technicians or MLT for short.
 The State of California Department of Public Health (CDPH) requires MLTs to be licensed to practice in the state.
-They are also better defining the role of the MLT in our labs.
+They are also better at defining the role of the MLT in our labs.
 Such as their ability to perform low complexity and medium complexity testing and the regulations around it.
-This creates for a unique opportunity for entry level medical career seekers to explore a booming, up and coming career as an MLT in California.
+This creates a unique opportunity for entry-level medical career seekers to explore a booming, up-and-coming career as an MLT in California.

 Career advancement is high for this career because a portion of your previous coursework and training can be transferred into a CLS 4-year degree course.